Plan your trip around us...

 Cherohala Triangle, Three Rivers Loop, Nantahala Loop, Wayah Bald Loop, and the Dahlonega Loop ride.

-Annual Cherohala Cycling Challenge The Cherohala Challenge is held on the third Saturday in June.
+Annual Cherohala Cycling Challenge The Cherohala Challenge is held on the second Saturday in June.
 Start and finish at the Tellico Plains Visitor’s Center.
 This 115 mile road race takes riders up The Dragon (with its famous 318 curves over 11 miles) and up and over the Cherohala Skyway.
 Scenic, rolling, country roads in Tennessee and North Carolina create an unforgettable epic ride with over 9,000 feet of elevation gain.
 All riders taking on the Challenge are expected to have the fitness and experience to finish an epic ride.

 The Dragon is a two-lane stretch of US Rt.
 129 in at the Tennessee-North Carolina state line, whose 318 curves over 11 miles make it a popular destination for motorcycles, bicycles, and cars.
 The road earned its name from its curves being said to resemble a dragon.
 Since the road is the southwestern border of the Great Smoky Mountains National Park, and Alcoa Aluminum owns a large forested area on the south side, there is no development along the 11-mile stretch.
 It mostly travels through forests, with a few scenic overlooks and pull-offs.